20.Sakura Castle Part1 (draft)

 Theory B

-In fact, it was not rare that castles had temples inside.
+In fact, it was not unusual that castles had temples inside them.
 For instance, Kannonji Castle near Azuchi had Kannon-seji Temple.
 Takakage Kobayakawa, who was a great warlord in the Chugoku Region, built Kyoshinji Temple in his Ni-Takayama Castle.
 During the Muromachi and Sengoku Periods, the Samurai ceremonies consisted of two phases.
-One of them was to confirm the master-servant relationship at Shuden places.
-The other was to communicate with each other at Kaisho places.
+The first one was to confirm the master-servant relationship at Shuden places.
+The second was to communicate with each other at Kaisho places.
 In the case of Azuchi Castle, the center of the castle was clearly equivalent to a Shuden place.
 Meanwhile, Sokenji Temple must have been used as a Kaisho place.
-For example, when Nobunaga invited his ally, Ieyasu Tokugawa to Azuchi Castle, a Noh play was held there.
-In addition, there are no records about worshiping Nobunaga at the Japanese side.
+For example, when Nobunaga invited his ally, Ieyasu Tokugawa to Azuchi Castle, a Noh play (similar to Kabuki play) was held there.
+In addition, there are no records about people worshiping Nobunaga at the Japanese side.

 The diorama of Kannonji Castle, exhibited by Azuchi Castle Archaeological Museum

-Kannonshoji Temple (licensed by Jnn via Wikipedia Commons)
+Kannon-seji Temple (licensed by Jnn via Wikipedia Commons)

 The ruins of Ni-Takayama Castle